 Error: Connection timed out Error: Failed to retrieve directory listing

-Resolve this issue by disabling the firewall (iptables) completely.
-If you don’t want to disable firewall, do the following resolutions.
+To get rid of this error, do the following resolutions.
 In most cases Resolution 2 should work.

 1. In your Filezilla client go to Edit -> Settings -> FTP ->Active Mode.

-In the Active Mode tab, make sure that you have selected the option “Ask your operating system for the external ip address”.
+In the Active Mode tab, make sure the option “Ask your operating system for the external ip address” is selected.

 Save and restart iptables:

 Now try again from Filezilla.
 Yes!
-It works now.
+It should now.